 Steroid-based injections

-Cervical epidural block: Steroid and anesthetic drugs are injected into the epidural space.
+Cervical epidural block: Steroid and anaesthetic drugs are injected into the epidural space.
 This technique is used for neck and/or arm pain.

-Cervical facet joint block: Steroid and anesthetic drugs are injected into the capsule of the facet joint.
+Cervical facet joint block: Steroid and anaesthetic drugs are injected into the capsule of the facet joint.

 Ice, heat: Applying ice or heat may alleviate symptoms temporarily